MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/03/devtools-123.md

 Heap snapshots with the new experiment enabled:
 ![Heap snapshot with experiment enabled](./devtools-123-images/heap-snapshot-with-experiment.png)

 This experiment is helpful because heap snapshots in the Memory tool show a complete list of everything allocated in the V8 and Blink heaps.
 Sometimes that list is a little too fine-grained, breaking out an item as if it is multiple items.
-For example, the list in the heap snapshot represents each JavaScript Array instance separately from the contents of that Array, which are depicted as _object elements_.<!--todo: link-->  However, in JavaScript code, an Array is a single entity, rather than an array instance and separate contents of the array.
+For example, the list in the heap snapshot represents each JavaScript `Array` instance separately from the contents of that `Array`, which are called `(object elements)[]`.
+However, in JavaScript code, an `Array` is a single entity, rather than an array instance and separate contents of the array.

 See also:
 * [Record heap snapshots using the Memory tool](../../../memory-problems/heap-snapshots.md)